 Another marketplace that has reaped the benefits is the technology industry.

-In fact, one of industry’s most respected tech companies recently made big news.
+In fact, one of the industry’s most respected tech companies recently made big news.
 IBM recently sold its worldwide customer care BPO services to SYNNEX for $505 million.

 Clearwire contracted tech support activities to streamline operations.
 Sandvik contracted tech support to deliver transactional finance and accounting processes.